A Perfect Sunday in Athens: 10 Things to Do

 There are excellent museums that are open on Sunday in Athens.
 Two of my favorites?
-The excellent Archaeological Museum of Athens near Exarheia district and the impressive Acropolis Museum which is right across from the Acropolis.
+The excellent Archaeological Museum of Athens near Exarheia (pre-book tickets online) district and the impressive Acropolis Museum which is right across from the Acropolis.

 For tips on free – yes free – museum admission and free museum days in Greece check out my post

 On Sundays at 10:30 a.m. in Syntagma Square, the presidential guard marches from their barracks to the Tomb of the Unknown Soldier.
 A good photo opportunity to snap photos of the traditionally dressed evzones.

 If you miss the big ceremony on Sunday morning, the changing of the guard takes place on the hour in front of the Greek parliament building.
 Every day.

 6. Check out the Best Views of Athens

 On a sunny Sunday in Athens, you can walk to the best views of the metropolis.
 I compiled a full list of the best spots in my blog post Walk to the Best Views of Athens.